scipy/scipy/doc/source/tutorial/signal.rst

    >>> plt.show()

-Using :func:`convolve` in the above example would take quite long to run.
 Calculating the convolution in the time domain as above is mainly used for filtering when one of the signals is much smaller than the other ( :math:`K\gg M` ), otherwise linear filtering is more efficiently calculated in the frequency domain provided by the function :func:`fftconvolve`.
+By default, :func:`convolve` estimates the fastest method using :func:`choose_conv_method`.

 If the filter function :math:`w[n,m]` can be factored according to